pyTooling/Actions/doc/JobTemplate/Setup/Parameters.rst

 The ``Parameters`` job template is a workaround for the limitations of GitHub Actions to handle global variables in GitHub Actions workflows (see `actions/runner#480 <https://github.com/actions/runner/issues/480>`__).

-It generates output parameters containing a list of artifact names and a job matrix to be used in later running jobs.
+It generates output parameters containing a list of artifact names and a job matrix to be used in later-running jobs.

 .. topic:: Features